ICHEC-learn/python-hpc/_episodes/08-dask.md

 ### Blocked Algorithms

 Dask arrays are implemented using blocked algorithms.
-These algorithms break up a computation on a large array into many computations on smaller peices of the array.
+These algorithms break up a computation on a large array into many computations on smaller pieces of the array.
 This minimizes the memory load (amount of RAM) of computations and allows for working with larger-than-memory datasets in parallel.
 Dask supports a large protion of the numpy functions.

 The below will generate a random array, and it will automatically create the tasks, and from there the sums will be